craplab/WeirdScripts/Python/game_of_life/readme.md

-Left click to add cells
+Left click to add cells.
-right click to remove cells
+Right click to remove cells.
-click start to start the game, click stop to pause. click clear to clear the board.
+Click start to start the game.
+Click stop to pause.
+Click clear to clear the board.

 The inital board state of:
 ![image](https://user-images.githubusercontent.com/66142165/138596973-3d4b36f1-caf0-4584-b3e5-e0ffed08d32a.png)

-after a couple seconds have past will become:
+After a couple seconds have past will become:
 ![image](https://user-images.githubusercontent.com/66142165/138596968-164a0e4b-bdc5-41d1-a738-5006a7b1f6ab.png)